 3 – Guide the user

-With responsive websites it’s important to consider that the information should be adapted to fit the device and in the era of smartphones and devices with small screens, it can be difficult to fit a lot of information on one screen.
+With responsive websites, it’s important to consider that the information should be adapted to fit the device.
+In the era of smartphones and devices with small screens, it can be difficult to fit a lot of information on one screen.

 4 – Facilitate the whole experience

-Micro interactions should make the whole experience easier and fun.
-So it’s important to keep it familiar, Aquamarine’s intuitive cursor and hover to close-up are classic ecommerce features put to great use.
+Micro-interactions should make the whole experience easier and more fun.
+So it’s important to keep it familiar, Aquamarine’s intuitive cursor and hover to close-up are classic eCommerce features put to great use.